glitchyfuzzy/glitchyfuzzy/README.md

 ## Hi there!! ^_^
+this may look a little blank rn but stay tooned :3 in the meantime enjoy random stats
 <!--
 **glitchyfuzzy/glitchyfuzzy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.